-In this section, we study the relationship between strict collapsibility and various forms of independence - conditional, joint and mutual in a multidimensional table.
+In this section, we study the relationship between strict collapsibility and various forms of independence -- conditional, joint and mutual among variables in a multidimensional table.
 Suppose $A$, $B$ and $C$ form a partition of $M$ (a finite index set).
-Then \begin{enumerate} \item[(i)] $X_{A}\ci X_{B}|X_{C}$ (conditional independence) if and only if
+We have \begin{enumerate} \item[(i)] $X_{A}\ci X_{B}|X_{C}$ (conditional independence) if and only if

 \item[(ii)] $X_{A}\ci (X_{B},X_{C})$ (joint independence) if and only if

 \item[(iii)] $X_{A}\ci X_{B}\ci X_{C}$ (mutual independence) if and only if